 Westies can have some health problems, and a responsible breeder prevents breeding of those problems, although no matter much prevention is taken, sometimes problems may occur.
 Life expectancy is about 15 or more years.

-Choosing Male or Female When choosing a Westie as your pet and family companion, many people feel that one sex is better than another.
+Choosing Male or Female As Westie Breeders, we understand that when choosing a Westie as your pet and family companion, many people feel that one sex is better than another.
 Most people think a female is the better choice, when in actuality, both make satisfactory pets.

 A neutered male “does not mark” inside or out, if he is neutered at the appropriate age; nor does he exhibit other undesirable “bad boy” characteristics many associate with male dogs.
 The male is more affectionate and willing to please, where as the females tend to be a bit more independent and bossy.